Code-Institute-Submissions/Milestone-Project-168/README.md

 [View the live website here.](https://passion4film.github.io/Milestone-Project-2/)

 # Procrast-A-Nation!
-I wanted to create a game website to provide some amusement and distraction for people who suffer from stress and bordom in their busy lives.
-I beleive it is sometimes easier to focus on the important work/studies if you acknowledge that some fun is necessary and create time and space to indulge in a bit of procrastination.
+I wanted to create a game website to provide some amusement and distraction for people who suffer from stress and boredom in their busy lives.
+I believe it is sometimes easier to focus on the important work/studies if you acknowledge that some fun is necessary and create time and space to indulge in a bit of procrastination.
-All human beings can procratinate, therefore I decided to call my website a play on that word and the nation: Procrast-A-Nation.
+All human beings can procrastinate, therefore I decided to call my website a play on that word and the nation: Procrast-A-Nation.

-So far the site consists of a Memory Card matching game, which has 2 levels.
+So far, the site consists of a Memory Card matching game, which has 2 levels.
 A memory card game is basically a grid of paired cards in a random order, face-down.
 The user needs to turn the cards over and match each pair to win.

 ## The important things to consider were: